DaveSummer36/civilwars-test/README.md

 ---
 ## CivilWars - Alpha v1.2.0 - The Exploration Update

 CivilWars next huge update is arriving soon!
-The theme of it will be Exploration, so the <ins>Explore button</ins> will get its functitonality.
+The theme of it will be Exploration, so the <ins>Explore button</ins> will get its functionality.
 The game gets enhanced and upgraded as the UI will remain the same (no UI upgrade soon)!
 New goals, new features, new buildings...
 That's the Exploration Update